nirajp82/AmazonAuroraPostgreSQL/02PostgreSQLFundamentals/3_HighAvailabilityStandbyServersReplication.md

 ## 3. Replication in PostgreSQL

-**Replication** is the process of synchronizing data from the primary server to standby servers.
+**Replication** is the process of keeping data in sync between primary and standby servers.

 **Purpose:**